b30wulffz/moviefy/README.md

   - Open each movie in separate section
   - Rate each movie

-`Note: This website will only run on full screen mode on desktop as it is **not resposive** as of now.`
+`Note: This website will only run on full screen mode on desktop as it is **not resposive** as of now.
+Responsive website will go live soon.`

 You can visit the website by clicking [here](https://b30wulffz.github.io/moviefy/).